JCHM-Coding/Touchscreen/README.md

 Feel free to install the addon, to include it in any version of blender or to use it in your forks.

-The addon works but it is not maintained, and there is no active support behind it.

 All the code was made with the help of clankers.